 - $20 on foot, bicycle, ski, etc.

-If you’ll be entering the park more than twice a year, you may want to consider a $70 annual pass to Yellowstone National Park.
+If you’ll be entering Yellowstone National Park more than twice in one year, you may want to consider a $70 annual pass.
 Or, even better, is an $80 annual pass to the National Parks overall, which is an incredibly low price if you’ll use it a few times in the year across America’s National Parks.
-(Free for current US Military.)
+(Entrance is free for current US Military.)

 There’s many National Parks nearby you may want to explore that would make the annual pass worth the investment, including: